-McLagan is a recipient of grants and fellowships from the Sundance Institute, MacDowell Colony, National Endowment for the Humanities, Bunting Institute at Radcliffe College, Mellon Foundation, School of American Research, and the Wenner-Gren Foundation, among others.
-She holds a doctorate in anthropology from New York University and B.A. in English from Yale.
-She is Visiting Professor of Professional Practice in the Film Studies Program at Barnard College, Columbia University and affiliated faculty at the Weatherhead East Asian Institute’s Modern Tibetan Studies Program, Columbia University.
+McLagan’s scholarly work focuses on the relation between forms of politics and visual culture.
+She has published essays on human rights, testimony, and architectures of activism and is co-editor of Sensible Politics: The Visual Culture of Nongovernmental Activism (Zone Books: 2012).
+She is the recipient of grants and fellowships from the Sundance Institute, MacDowell Colony, National Endowment for the Humanities, Bunting Institute at Radcliffe College, Mellon Foundation, School of American Research, and the Wenner Gren Foundation, Chicken & Egg Pictures, Fledgling Fund, Rockefeller Family & Associates, New York State Council on the Arts, and Impact Partners.
+McLagan is Visiting Professor of Professional Practice in Film Studies at Barnard and affiliate faculty, Modern Tibetan Studies, Weatherhead East Asian Institute, Columbia University.

 Sensible Politics: The Visual Culture of Nongovernmental Activism.
 Co-editor with Yates McKee.
 Zone Books.
 2012